vuetifyjs/vuetify/packages/docs/src/pages/en/components/treeview.md

 #### Search and filter

 Easily filter your treeview by using the **search** prop.
-You can easily apply your custom filtering function if you need case-sensitive or fuzzy filtering by setting the **filter** prop.
+You can easily apply your custom filtering function if you need case-sensitive or fuzzy filtering by setting the **custom-filter** prop.
 This works similar to the [v-autocomplete](/components/autocompletes) component.

 <ExamplesExample file="v-treeview/misc-search-and-filter" />